otigon/automated-jb2a-animations/README.md

 # Known Issues
 - The **About Face** module can cause issues with the **FX Master** function used for the Melee attack animations.
 A fix has been proposed to the **FX Master** Author and it should be fixed on the next update for that module.

+## Roadmap (subject to change):
+The first 3 are a higher priority, but the rest will flucuate depending on circumstances
+1. Adding Localization to support other languages
+2/3.
+Adding an Item Sheet Tab for better customization of animations (as opposed to manual input in Name/Source Fields).
+Handled through applying flags
+2/3.
+Extending support to PF2e, Star Wars and GURP
+4. Adding customizable TMFX options on a per item basis (versus a global on/off setting currently)
+5. Ability to easily apply Sound FX in item customization settings via file picker
+6. Adding more automatic recognition options (Spiritual Weapon Auto-Spawn & Delete, Reaction effects, Stuns, etc)

 # Overview
 **Attack Spells and Melee attacks require a token(s) to be Targeted**